ricardojoserf/MemorySnitcher/README.md

 ## Approach 1: Print the addresses directly

-The easiest way to obtain these addreses is just to print them:
+The easiest way to obtain these addresses is just to print them:

 ```c
 #include <iostream>